awsdocs/aws-sdk-for-javascript-v3/doc_source/loading-browser-credentials-federated-id.md

 ## Step 4: Obtaining Temporary Credentials<a name="config-web-identity-get-credentials"></a>

 After your application, roles, and resource permissions are configured, add the code to your application to obtain temporary credentials\.
 These credentials are provided through the AWS Security Token Service using web identity federation\.
 Users log in to the identity provider, which returns an access token\.
-Set up the `AWS.WebIdentityCredentials` object using the ARN for the IAM role you created for this identity provider:
+Set up the `AWS.WebIdentityCredentials` object using the ARN for the IAM role you created for this identity provider\.

 ```
 AWS.config.credentials = new AWS.WebIdentityCredentials({